robdodson/robdodson.me/src/posts/requirejs-embracing-the-awesomness-of-amd-modules.md

 ---
-title: RequireJS -- Embracing the Awesomness of AMD Modules
+title: 'RequireJS: Embracing the Awesomness of AMD Modules'
 description: >
   Over the past few weeks I put together this talk for my team at GE to help get everyone on the same page with AMD modules.
 I figured it'd be cool if I removed